 Applicants can decide between different topics for the first (Monday/Tuesday) and the second (Thursday/Friday) sessions.
-Please note: Six of the topics are offered as one-day courses; it is possible to choose two one-day courses on Monday/Tuesday and Thursday/Friday.
+Please note: Some of the topics are offered as one-day courses; it is possible to choose two one-day courses on Monday/Tuesday and Thursday/Friday.

 Teachers: Diana Rieger & Tim Wulf